Derwent Capital Markets

-Derwent Capital Markets was a pioneer in the use of social media sentiment analysis to trade financial derivatives.
+Derwent Capital Markets was a British investment company that was a pioneer in the use of social media sentiment analysis to trade financial derivatives.
+Derwent Capital Market's registered office was in London.
+The fund was quietly liquidated by 2013.

+History

 The company was founded in 2008 by co-owner Paul Hawtin.
-Derwent Capital Market's registered office is in London.

 In February 2011 Derwent Capital Markets launched a hedge fund using Twitter for investment direction.
 An academic study by Johan Bollen (Indiana University), Huina Mao (Indiana University), and Xiao-Jun Zeng (University of Manchester) established the connection between emotion-related words appearing in Twitter posts and subsequent movements in the Dow Jones Industrial Average.